 Overview

 This document introduces a governance model and defines certificate management procedures for the SHAKEN framework [ATIS-1000074].
 The SHAKEN framework establishes an end-to-end architecture that allows an originating Service Provider to authenticate and assert a telephone identity and provides for the verification of this telephone identity by a terminating service provider.
 The SHAKEN framework defines a profile, using protocols standardized in the IETF Secure Telephone Identity Revisited (STIR) Working Group (WG).
-This document provides recommendations and requirements for implementing these IETF specifications, draft-ietf-stir-passport, draft-ietf-stir-rfc4474bis, and draft-ietf-stir-certificates, to support management of Service Provider-level certificates within the SHAKEN framework.
+This document provides recommendations and requirements for implementing these IETF specifications, [RFC 8225], [RFC8224], and [RFC 8226], to support management of Service Provider-level certificates within the SHAKEN framework.

 The SHAKEN framework uses X.509 certificates, as defined in “Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile”, IETF [RFC 5280], to verify the digital signatures associated with SIP identifiers.
+Specifically, SHAKEN uses STI certificates that support the TN Authorization List extension defined in [RFC 8226].

 The governance model is described in clause 5 of this document.
 Clause 6 then defines the protocols and procedures used to create and manage STI certificates using the recommended governance model where there is a central policy administrator who authorizes Service Providers to acquire certificates from trusted Certification Authorities (CAs).

 SHAKEN Governance Model